andlabs/reallymine/OXUF943SEnotes.md

 0x00000000 0x3FFFFFFF? code
 0x40000000 0x7FFFFFFF? unknown (hardware registers?)
 0x80000000 ??????????
 RAM
+	(TODO is the RAM size 0x4000 bytes? stack is near that location)
 ```

 If you're going to go at this with IDA, here are some tips: